andrewcooke/choochoo/README.md

 ## Technical Overview

-All data are stored in an SQLite database (SQLAlchemy ORM interface).
+The system includes:

+* An SQLite3 database containing time series data.

+* An interface to move data between the database and Pandas DataFrames.

+* A FIT reader to import new data.

+* Algorithms to derive new statistics from the data.

+* Pipelines to apply the algorithms to new data on import.

+* An embedded Jupyter server to explore the data.

+* Pre-written scripts to present graphical data views via Jupyter.

+* A textual "diary" to present textual data and allow data entry.

+The database has an SQLAlchemy ORM interface.
 The schema separates "statistics" (named time series data) from the source (which might be direct entry, read from a FIT file, or calculated from pre-existing values).
+SQL tracks dependencies to avoid stale values.

-Data are processed via "pipelines".
-These are Python classes whose class names are also configured in the database.
-Existing pipelines calculate statistics from FIT file data, add elevation data from SRTM files, recognise segments from GPS endpoints, estimate power output, and generate summaries (eg monthly averages).
+The pipelines are Python classes whose class names are also configured in the database.

-A Python interface allows data to be extracted as DataFrames for analysis in Jupyter workbooks (or dumping to stdout).
-So general Python data science tools (Pandas, Numpy, etc) can be used to analyze the data.
-Example workbooks are included in the source.

 The data are stored in an "open" format, directly accessible by third party tools, and easily backed-up (eg by copying the database file).